Harry-Edge/Network-Scanner-and-ARP-Spoofer/README.md

 subprocess.run(["sudo", "sysctl", "-w", "net.inet.ip.forwarding=0"])
 ```

-After that, make sure you manually enable packet forwarding on you respective os.
-Alternatively, keep it disabled if you want to halt the internet connection on the victims device.
+After that, make sure you manually enable packet forwarding on your respective os.
+Alternatively, keep it disabled if you want to halt the internet connection on the victim's device.